ceddy1274/Machine-Learning-Projects/README.md

 # YouTube Tutorials
-Programming projects I have recreated from youtube tutorials to gain more programming experience
+Programming projects I have recreated from Youtube tutorials to gain more programming experience